Ashampoo/xmpcore/README.md

 val newXmp = XMPMetaFactory.serializeToString(xmpMeta, xmpSerializeOptions)
 ```

+For usage in Java projects check out the [Java example project](examples/xmpcore-java-sample).

-See the unit tests `ReadXmpTest` and `WriteXmpTest` how to read and manipulate data.
+Also see the unit tests `ReadXmpTest` and `WriteXmpTest` to learn more about reading and manipulating data.

 ### Migration hint